 Far from a “powerful restoring treatment,” all this can really do is make dry skin anywhere on your face feel somewhat smoother and softer, just like thousands of other moisturizers, and only temporarily.
 This product contains far more fragrance and fragrance ingredients than the brilliant anti-aging ingredients you’d expect at this price point.
 Plus, the few intriguing ingredients in this product will quickly degrade thanks to the jar packaging, making this very close to an all-around beauty budget burn.

-Please see More Info below for details on jar packaging and to learn why you don’t need a special product for your eye area.
+Please see More Info below for details on jar packaging and to learn why you most eye creams aren't necessary.

 - Helps prevent moisture loss thanks to tried-and-true emollients.